 - Temperature: For the best flavor, red wines should be served close to room temperature (between 55-70°F).
 White wines are best when served chilled (40-55°F).

-How to Choose a Good Wine
+How to Choose a Good Wine for Beginners

 Choosing a “good wine” starts with understanding what you like and don’t like…which is where this whole Beginner’s Guide to Wine comes in.
-Once you start to understand all the wine basics, aromas, terms, etc., you’ll start to understand what you prefer.
+Once you start to understand all the wine basics, flavors, terms, etc., you’ll start to understand what you prefer.
 Doing a lot of wine tasting helps too, of course.

 - Do you prefer sweet or dry wine?